BlueJayADAL/SCARP2020-ML/README.md

 ## Walkthrough Guide
 1. Currently there is one main runnable file (daalModels.py).
 A sample command can be found below with respective arguments for running.

-`python daalModels.py --dataset NetML --model lr`
+`python daalModels.py --dataset NetML --model lr --load False --runs 1`

 - -d, --dataset [DATASET]: Specifies which dataset to use (supported: NetML, CICIDS)
 - -m, --model [MODELTYPE]: Specifies which model to use (supported: lr, df, svm, ann)
+- -l, --load [T or F]: Specifies whether or not to load from disk (supported: true and false)
+- -r, --runs[Number]: Specifies how many times to run the model

 DAAL Supported Models:
 * Linear Regression (lr)